-The American Bar Association’s Pro Bono Task Force is thrilled to be assisting the South Texas Pro Bono Asylum Representation Project (“ProBAR”).
+The Litigation Section’s Pro Bono Task Force is thrilled to be assisting the South Texas Pro Bono Asylum Representation Project (“ProBAR”).

 ProBAR is an ABA entity comprised of dedicated attorneys and paralegals who provide much-needed immigration help to detained adults and children along the border in the Rio Grande Valley.
 Many of ProBAR’s clients seek protection from violence and persecution in their home countries.
 With language barriers, little understanding of U.S. law and court procedures, and limited financial resources, they face tremendous obstacles to winning immigration relief.